nikoshet/rust-dms-cdc-operator/README.md

 ## Features

 - Import a snapshot of the CDC parquet data stored in AWS S3 with date-based folder partitioning in a locally deployed Postgres
+- Specify a specific time range to replicate the S3 state on a Postgres
+- Restore the RDS state from S3 in case of data loss
 - Compare the state of a specific table in an Amazon RDS database with the data stored in Parquet files in the S3 bucket
-- Identify differences at the row level by modifying chunk size
+- Identify differences at the row level by modifying the validated chunk size

 ## Prerequisites